Customization

 The project uses type annotations and mypy for static type checking.
 To run mypy, use this command from the root directory:

-mypy
+mypy .

 We find that mypy is an enormous time-saver, catching many errors early and greatly reducing time spent debugging unit tests.
-However, note that mypy requires you type annotate every variable, function, and method in your code base, so taking advantage of it is a lifestyle change!
+However, note that mypy requires you type annotate every variable, function, and method in your code base, so taking advantage of it requires a lifestyle change!

 Developing with LLMs